MOSEK/Mosek.jl/doc/Mosek-Functions.rst

 MSK_SIM_HOTSTART_FREE = 1

     The simplex optimize chooses the hot-start type.

 MSK_SIM_HOTSTART_NONE = 0

     The simplex optimizer performs a coldstart.

 MSK_SIM_HOTSTART_STATUS_KEYS = 2

     Only the status keys of the constraints and variables are used to choose the type of hot-start.

 Enum callbackcode
 -----------------

 MSK_CALLBACK_BEGIN_BI = 0

-    The basis identification procedure
-    has been started.
+    The basis identification procedure has been started.

 MSK_CALLBACK_BEGIN_CONIC = 1

-    The call-back function is called
-    when the conic optimizer is started.
+    The call-back function is called when the conic optimizer is started.

 MSK_CALLBACK_BEGIN_DUAL_BI = 2

-    The call-back function is called
-    from within the basis identification procedure
-    when the dual phase is started.
+    The call-back function is called from within the basis identification procedure when the dual phase is started.

 MSK_CALLBACK_BEGIN_DUAL_SENSITIVITY = 3

     Dual sensitivity analysis is started.

 MSK_CALLBACK_BEGIN_DUAL_SETUP_BI = 4

     The call-back function is called when the dual BI phase is started.

 MSK_CALLBACK_BEGIN_DUAL_SIMPLEX = 5

     The call-back function is called when the dual simplex optimizer started.

 MSK_CALLBACK_BEGIN_DUAL_SIMPLEX_BI = 6

-    The call-back function is called
-    from within the basis identification procedure
-    when the dual simplex clean-up phase is started.
+    The call-back function is called from within the basis identification procedure when the dual simplex clean-up phase is started.

 MSK_CALLBACK_BEGIN_FULL_CONVEXITY_CHECK = 7

     Begin full convexity check.

 MSK_CALLBACK_BEGIN_INFEAS_ANA = 8

     The call-back function is called when the infeasibility analyzer is started.

 MSK_CALLBACK_BEGIN_INTPNT = 9

-    The call-back function is called
-    when the interior-point optimizer is started.
+    The call-back function is called when the interior-point optimizer is started.

 MSK_CALLBACK_BEGIN_LICENSE_WAIT = 10

     Begin waiting for license.

 MSK_CALLBACK_BEGIN_MIO = 11

     The call-back function is called when the mixed-integer optimizer is started.

 MSK_CALLBACK_BEGIN_OPTIMIZER = 12

     The call-back function is called when the optimizer is started.

 MSK_CALLBACK_BEGIN_PRESOLVE = 13

-    The call-back function is called
-    when the presolve is started.
+    The call-back function is called when the presolve is started.

 MSK_CALLBACK_BEGIN_PRIMAL_BI = 14

-    The call-back function is called
-    from within the basis identification procedure
-    when the primal phase is started.
+    The call-back function is called from within the basis identification procedure when the primal phase is started.

 MSK_CALLBACK_BEGIN_PRIMAL_DUAL_SIMPLEX = 15

     The call-back function is called when the primal-dual simplex optimizer is started.

 MSK_CALLBACK_BEGIN_PRIMAL_DUAL_SIMPLEX_BI = 16

-    The call-back function is called
-    from within the basis identification procedure
-    when the primal-dual simplex clean-up phase is started.
+    The call-back function is called from within the basis identification procedure when the primal-dual simplex clean-up phase is started.

 MSK_CALLBACK_BEGIN_PRIMAL_REPAIR = 17

     Begin primal feasibility repair.

 MSK_CALLBACK_BEGIN_PRIMAL_SENSITIVITY = 18

     Primal sensitivity analysis is started.

 MSK_CALLBACK_BEGIN_PRIMAL_SETUP_BI = 19

     The call-back function is called when the primal BI setup is started.

 MSK_CALLBACK_BEGIN_PRIMAL_SIMPLEX = 20

     The call-back function is called when the primal simplex optimizer is started.

 MSK_CALLBACK_BEGIN_PRIMAL_SIMPLEX_BI = 21

-    The call-back function is called
-    from within the basis identification procedure
-    when the primal simplex clean-up phase is started.
+    The call-back function is called from within the basis identification procedure when the primal simplex clean-up phase is started.

 MSK_CALLBACK_BEGIN_QCQO_REFORMULATE = 22

     Begin QCQO reformulation.

 MSK_CALLBACK_BEGIN_READ = 23

-    |mosek| has started reading a problem file.
+    MOSEK has started reading a problem file.

 MSK_CALLBACK_BEGIN_ROOT_CUTGEN = 24

     The call-back function is called when root cut generation is started.

 MSK_CALLBACK_BEGIN_SIMPLEX = 25

     The call-back function is called when the simplex optimizer is started.

 MSK_CALLBACK_BEGIN_SIMPLEX_BI = 26

-    The call-back function is called
-    from within the basis identification procedure
-    when the simplex clean-up phase is started.
+    The call-back function is called from within the basis identification procedure when the simplex clean-up phase is started.

 MSK_CALLBACK_BEGIN_TO_CONIC = 27

     Begin conic reformulation.

 MSK_CALLBACK_BEGIN_WRITE = 28

-    |mosek| has started writing a problem file.
+    MOSEK has started writing a problem file.

 MSK_CALLBACK_CONIC = 29

     The call-back function is called from within the conic optimizer after the information database has been updated.

 MSK_CALLBACK_DUAL_SIMPLEX = 30

-    The call-back function is called
-    from within the dual simplex optimizer.
+    The call-back function is called from within the dual simplex optimizer.

 MSK_CALLBACK_END_BI = 31

-    The call-back function is called
-    when the basis identification procedure
+    The call-back function is called when the basis identification procedure is terminated.
-    is terminated.

 MSK_CALLBACK_END_CONIC = 32

-    The call-back function is called
-    when the conic optimizer is terminated.
+    The call-back function is called when the conic optimizer is terminated.

 MSK_CALLBACK_END_DUAL_BI = 33

-    The call-back function is called
-    from within the basis identification procedure
-    when the dual phase is terminated.
+    The call-back function is called from within the basis identification procedure when the dual phase is terminated.

 MSK_CALLBACK_END_DUAL_SENSITIVITY = 34

     Dual sensitivity analysis is terminated.

 MSK_CALLBACK_END_DUAL_SETUP_BI = 35

     The call-back function is called when the dual BI phase is terminated.

 MSK_CALLBACK_END_DUAL_SIMPLEX = 36

     The call-back function is called when the dual simplex optimizer is terminated.

 MSK_CALLBACK_END_DUAL_SIMPLEX_BI = 37

-    The call-back function is called
-    from within the basis identification procedure
-    when the dual clean-up phase is terminated.
+    The call-back function is called from within the basis identification procedure when the dual clean-up phase is terminated.

 MSK_CALLBACK_END_FULL_CONVEXITY_CHECK = 38

     End full convexity check.

 MSK_CALLBACK_END_INFEAS_ANA = 39

     The call-back function is called when the infeasibility analyzer is terminated.

 MSK_CALLBACK_END_INTPNT = 40

-    The call-back function is called
-    when the interior-point optimizer is terminated.
+    The call-back function is called when the interior-point optimizer is terminated.

 MSK_CALLBACK_END_LICENSE_WAIT = 41

     End waiting for license.

 MSK_CALLBACK_END_MIO = 42

     The call-back function is called when the mixed-integer optimizer is terminated.

 MSK_CALLBACK_END_OPTIMIZER = 43

     The call-back function is called when the optimizer is terminated.

 MSK_CALLBACK_END_PRESOLVE = 44

-    The call-back function is called
-    when the presolve is completed.
+    The call-back function is called when the presolve is completed.

 MSK_CALLBACK_END_PRIMAL_BI = 45

-    The call-back function is called
-    from within the basis identification procedure
-    when the primal phase is terminated.
+    The call-back function is called from within the basis identification procedure when the primal phase is terminated.

 MSK_CALLBACK_END_PRIMAL_DUAL_SIMPLEX = 46

     The call-back function is called when the primal-dual simplex optimizer is terminated.

 MSK_CALLBACK_END_PRIMAL_DUAL_SIMPLEX_BI = 47

-    The call-back function is called
-    from within the basis identification procedure
-    when the primal-dual clean-up phase is terminated.
+    The call-back function is called from within the basis identification procedure when the primal-dual clean-up phase is terminated.

 MSK_CALLBACK_END_PRIMAL_REPAIR = 48

     End primal feasibility repair.

 MSK_CALLBACK_END_PRIMAL_SENSITIVITY = 49

     Primal sensitivity analysis is terminated.

 MSK_CALLBACK_END_PRIMAL_SETUP_BI = 50

     The call-back function is called when the primal BI setup is terminated.

 MSK_CALLBACK_END_PRIMAL_SIMPLEX = 51

     The call-back function is called when the primal simplex optimizer is terminated.

 MSK_CALLBACK_END_PRIMAL_SIMPLEX_BI = 52

-    The call-back function is called
-    from within the basis identification procedure
-    when the primal clean-up phase is terminated.
+    The call-back function is called from within the basis identification procedure when the primal clean-up phase is terminated.

 MSK_CALLBACK_END_QCQO_REFORMULATE = 53

     End QCQO reformulation.

 MSK_CALLBACK_END_READ = 54

-    |mosek| has finished reading a problem file.
+    MOSEK has finished reading a problem file.

 MSK_CALLBACK_END_ROOT_CUTGEN = 55

     The call-back function is called when root cut generation is is terminated.

 MSK_CALLBACK_END_SIMPLEX = 56

     The call-back function is called when the simplex optimizer is terminated.

 MSK_CALLBACK_END_SIMPLEX_BI = 57

-    The call-back function is called
-    from within the basis identification procedure
-    when the simplex clean-up phase is terminated.
+    The call-back function is called from within the basis identification procedure when the simplex clean-up phase is terminated.

 MSK_CALLBACK_END_TO_CONIC = 58

     End conic reformulation.

 MSK_CALLBACK_END_WRITE = 59

-    |mosek| has finished writing a problem file.
+    MOSEK has finished writing a problem file.

 MSK_CALLBACK_IM_BI = 60

-    The call-back function is called
-    from within the basis identification procedure
-    at an intermediate point.
+    The call-back function is called from within the basis identification procedure at an intermediate point.

 MSK_CALLBACK_IM_CONIC = 61

-    The call-back function is called
-    at an intermediate stage within the conic optimizer where the information database has not been updated.
+    The call-back function is called at an intermediate stage within the conic optimizer where the information database has not been updated.

 MSK_CALLBACK_IM_DUAL_BI = 62

-    The call-back function is called
-    from within the basis identification procedure
-    at an intermediate point in the dual phase.
+    The call-back function is called from within the basis identification procedure at an intermediate point in the dual phase.

 MSK_CALLBACK_IM_DUAL_SENSIVITY = 63

     The call-back function is called at an intermediate stage of the dual sensitivity analysis.

 MSK_CALLBACK_IM_DUAL_SIMPLEX = 64

     The call-back function is called at an intermediate point in the dual simplex optimizer.

 MSK_CALLBACK_IM_FULL_CONVEXITY_CHECK = 65

     The call-back function is called at an intermediate stage of the full convexity check.

 MSK_CALLBACK_IM_INTPNT = 66

-    The call-back function is called
-    at an intermediate stage within the interior-point optimizer where the information database has not been updated.
+    The call-back function is called at an intermediate stage within the interior-point optimizer where the information database has not been updated.

 MSK_CALLBACK_IM_LICENSE_WAIT = 67

-    |mosek| is waiting for a license.
+    MOSEK is waiting for a license.

 MSK_CALLBACK_IM_LU = 68

-    The call-back function is called
-    from within the LU factorization procedure at an intermediate point.
+    The call-back function is called from within the LU factorization procedure at an intermediate point.

 MSK_CALLBACK_IM_MIO = 69

     The call-back function is called at an intermediate point in the mixed-integer optimizer.

 MSK_CALLBACK_IM_MIO_DUAL_SIMPLEX = 70

     The call-back function is called at an intermediate point in the mixed-integer optimizer while running the dual simplex optimizer.

 MSK_CALLBACK_IM_MIO_INTPNT = 71

     The call-back function is called at an intermediate point in the mixed-integer optimizer while running the interior-point optimizer.

 MSK_CALLBACK_IM_MIO_PRIMAL_SIMPLEX = 72

     The call-back function is called at an intermediate point in the mixed-integer optimizer while running the primal simplex optimizer.

 MSK_CALLBACK_IM_ORDER = 73

-    The call-back function is called
-    from within the matrix ordering procedure at an intermediate point.
+    The call-back function is called from within the matrix ordering procedure at an intermediate point.

 MSK_CALLBACK_IM_PRESOLVE = 74

-    The call-back function is called
-    from within the presolve procedure
-    at an intermediate stage.
+    The call-back function is called from within the presolve procedure at an intermediate stage.

 MSK_CALLBACK_IM_PRIMAL_BI = 75

-    The call-back function is called
-    from within the basis identification procedure
-    at an intermediate point in the primal phase.
+    The call-back function is called from within the basis identification procedure at an intermediate point in the primal phase.

 MSK_CALLBACK_IM_PRIMAL_DUAL_SIMPLEX = 76

     The call-back function is called at an intermediate point in the primal-dual simplex optimizer.

 MSK_CALLBACK_IM_PRIMAL_SENSIVITY = 77

     The call-back function is called at an intermediate stage of the primal sensitivity analysis.

 MSK_CALLBACK_IM_PRIMAL_SIMPLEX = 78

     The call-back function is called at an intermediate point in the primal simplex optimizer.

 MSK_CALLBACK_IM_QO_REFORMULATE = 79

     The call-back function is called at an intermediate stage of the conic quadratic reformulation.

 MSK_CALLBACK_IM_READ = 80